bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ## Conclusion

 As you can see, static website hosting is cheap, fast, and easy to set up.
-There are a lot of options you can use besides the two listed here, including powerhouses such as [Firebase Hosting](https://firebase.google.com/docs/hosting) and [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/).
+There are a lot of options you can use besides the two listed here, including other popular features such as [Firebase Hosting](https://firebase.google.com/docs/hosting) and [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/).